makingpippop/TouchDesigner-Slideshow/README.md

+**#### CURRENTLY WORKING ON A FIX FOR THE NEWEST VERSION OF TD ####**

+In their new spring 2019 release :  `CHOP Execute DAT` now execute earlier in the frame, trying to do their operations before other nodes that rely on their scripts cook.
+This update interfere with my module which preload all images in a `Cache TOP`.

 # TouchDesigner099-Slideshow

 ###### Tested and Developped on Windows 10 64-Bit Build 2017-14620

 This is a slideshow I've created to accommodates my needs in my various TouchDesigner projects.